Nut vs Bolt: Types, and Differences with Screws and Rivets

 Wing nuts are commonly used in mechanical equipment, electrical equipment, transportation vehicles, and other applications where frequent tightening or loosening of nuts is necessary.
 They are the perfect solution for situations requiring frequent adjustment or removal of nuts.

-5.Barrel nuts
+5.Barrel Nuts

 Barrel nuts, also known as sex bolts or Chicago screws, are made of steel and feature extremely thin bolt heads and metal parts.
 Their advantage lies in not requiring flanges to be machined or forged on the receiving component, thus reducing their weight.

-6.Jam nuts
+6.Jam Nuts

 Jam nuts